TylerValdov/PhishBot/README.md

-# Phishing Detector
+# PhishBot

-🚀 **Phishing Detector** is a full-stack web app that analyzes emails using Google's Gemini AI and flags potential phishing risks.
+🚀 **PhishBot** is a full-stack web app that analyzes emails using Google's Gemini AI and flags potential phishing risks.
 It stores analysis results in MongoDB and provides a history view — perfect for quickly checking suspicious messages.

 ---